evanca/quick-portfolio/index.md

   * Experienced in recommendation algorithms by applying text mining-related theories such as collaborate filtering and content-based filtering
 - **Ewha Womans University**\
-{*Multiagent Communications and Networking Lab, Full-Time Research Intern, Advisor Hyunggon Park*\
+- Multiagent Communications and Networking Lab, Full-Time Research Intern, Advisor Hyunggon Park*
-  * Surveyed for SDN/NFV network architecture and applied Machine Learning for 5G topology\
+  * Surveyed for SDN/NFV network architecture and applied Machine Learning for 5G topology
-  * Studied the use of Omics data such as PPI data and clinical data to extract meaningful features\
+  * Studied the use of Omics data such as PPI data and clinical data to extract meaningful features
-{*Analog Circuits and Systems Lab, Advisor Sung Min Park*\}
+- Analog Circuits and Systems Lab, Advisor Sung Min Park*
-  * Studied electronic circuit used in Lidar and CMOS Amplifier for Gigabit Ethernet}
+  * Studied electronic circuit used in Lidar and CMOS Amplifier for Gigabit Ethernet

 ## Scholarships